byoso/flamewok/README.md

 Fully functionnal now.
 Works great !

-you want to create forms ?
+you want to create forms ?.
-from flamewok import Form
+from flamewok import Form.
-you want to create menus ?
+you want to create menus ?.
-from flamewok import Menu
+from flamewok import Menu.

 yes, that simple.